If your business IS your website . . . you need a dev shop.

 Under The Hood: tricks of my trade

-Hey FTC, if you're here, here's my notice: Some of these links are affiliate links, meaning if you click or register, the company will give me money and other perks.
+Hey FTC, if you're here, here's my notice: Some of these links are affiliate links, meaning if people click and register, the company will give me money and stuff.